 - Learn how to manage stress.
 These can be anything from talking to a friend or winding down with a good book.

 - Practice relaxation techniques.
-You can use Mama’s Choice Relaxing Massage Oil for aromatherapy or perhaps Mama’s Choice Herbal Oil for a massage.
+You can use Mama’s Choice Relaxing Massage Oil for aromatherapy or Mama’s Choice Herbal Oil for a massage.

 When Should You Worry About Headaches During Pregnancy?